voelzmo/codex/iaas/aws.md

 ## Terraform

 Now we can put it all together and build out your shiny new VPC in Amazon.
+For this step, you're going to want to be in the `terraform/aws` sub-directory of this repository.

 Start with the following `aws.tfvars` file:

 ```
 aws_access_key = "..."